Skip to main content

 What is Washington Innocence Project’s relationship to other innocence organizations?

 While we support and encourage each other, innocence organizations are financially independent organizations.
 We all provide free legal services to the wrongfully convicted and work to improve justice systems.
 Washington Innocence Project isn’t financially supported by the national Innocence Project or any other innocence organizations.
 We are the only innocence organization that serves Washington State—and the third innocence organization in the country to be established.
-To see a map of other innocence organizations, go to the Innocence Network web page.
+To see a map of other innocence organizations, GO TO THE INNOCENCE NETWORK WEB PAGE.

 Why did Washington Innocence Project become an independent nonprofit?